 If you decide to have others join you in the business, you’ll need to make sure that everyone has the necessary skills and expertise to operate their part of the business successfully.

-At the beginning, you’ll need to find out how your target market feels about the products and services that you are offering them.
+In the beginning, you will need to find out how your target market feels about the products and services you are offering.

 Money is often the #1 reason most business fail, so you should ask yourself the following questions: